-She's guest lectured and taught essay writing and storytelling at The School of the New York Times, UCR: University of CA Redlands, graduate writing program, Miami Dade Community College, Thurber House, George Washington U, Maine Media College, and University of Ohio, Dayton.
+She's guest lectured and taught essay writing and storytelling at The School of the New York Times, University of CA Redlands graduate writing program, Miami Dade Community College, Thurber House, George Washington U, Maine Media College, and University of Dayton, Ohio.

 PRESS